deadpitixd/isi/ils/specifier_keywords.md

 ```
 The code simply prints x out.

-> Following bytecode results are from ISI Beta 1½
+> Following bytecode results are from `ISI Beta 2 dev`

 The bytecode for non optimized constants is this:
 ```